mmvergara/supadart/cli/README.md

--i, --init       Initialize config file supadart.yaml -c, --config     Path to config file of yaml   (default: ./supadart.yaml) -u, --url        Supabase URL                  (if not set in yaml) -k, --key        Supabase ANON KEY             (if not set in yaml) -v, --version    v1.6.6
+-i, --init       Initialize config file supadart.yaml -c, --config     Path to config file of yaml   (default: ./supadart.yaml) -u, --url        Supabase URL                  (if not set in yaml) -k, --key        Supabase API KEY              (if not set in yaml) -v, --version    v1.6.6
 ```